 Having your own pool was fantastic, it was the perfect depth in the shallow end for the kids to stand and swim, plus as it wasn’t too big with the kids that we worried about them swimming and getting in trouble.
 What we often did was head out to the parks early in the morning avoiding the crowds, then return mid-afternoon have a rest (where the idea was that the kids had a nap – did it happen NO!) and swim to cool off and then return to the park or a different park in the afternoon.

 With our kids, we knew that we would have to have a rest if we wanted to see the fireworks, be in the parks after dark and get up early the next morning.
 We also knew that they needed space to play!
 Whilst we got ready each morning to head out the 4 kids would be playing in the rooms, watching TV, chasing each other around and having fun as although the parks are great fun they are full on and kids do need to play as well as do the parks especially when you are travelling with toddlers, preschoolers and kids that have just started school.

-Next time, we’ll we’re already looking back at the James Villas site and planning which resort to choose although I have a feeling that we will likely return to Reunion Resort Florida as it’s only 30 minutes drive in traffic from Walt Disney World an ideal situation for families like ours.
+But… compared to all of the positives next time, we’ll we’re already looking back at the James Villas site and planning which resort to choose although I have a feeling that we will likely return to Reunion Resort Florida as it’s only 30 minutes drive in traffic from Walt Disney World an ideal situation for families like ours.

 We stayed in the villa at Reunion Resort through James Villas as part of a press trip, all of the thoughts and views expressed here are our own – please see our disclosure policy for more information.